colewalkup/colewalkup/README.md

 - 👋 Hi, I’m @colewalkup
 - 👀 I’m interested in software development and system administration mainly on linux
-- 🌱 I’m currently learning lisp and functional programming design
+- 🌱 I’m currently learning Go
 - 📫 You can reach me at colewalkup@tutanota.com

 I Currently have the following skills: